 Revolutionary Germantown Festival

-History goes on full display during the Revolutionary Germantown Festival, a day-long festival that celebrates the rich history of the historic neighborhood.
+History goes on full display during the Revolutionary Germantown Festival, a day-long affair that celebrates the rich history of the historic neighborhood on Saturday, October 6 from 10 a.m. to 4 p.m.

-The celebration features costumed characters, live music, food and drink culminating with a reenactment of the Battle of Germantown, the only military battle ever fought within the borders of Philadelphia.
+The festival features costumed characters, live music, food and drink culminating with a reenactment of the Battle of Germantown, the only military battle ever fought within the borders of Philadelphia.

-The festival events are centered at Cliveden, the summer home of the Chew family and the location of General George Washington’s failed attempt to liberate Philadelphia from British control in 1777.
+The day’s events are centered at Cliveden, the summer home of the Loyalist Chew family and the location of General George Washington’s failed attempt to liberate Philadelphia from British control in 1777.

 The all-ages celebration features costumed characters, live music, food and drink.